Thomas-Mildner/ELK-Logger/Readme.md

 ## Using
-1. Run ```docker-compose up -d```.
+1. Run ```docker-compose -f docker-compose-prod.yml up -d```.
 This will build the example-application and start filebeat, elasticsearch.
 2. Call ```http://localhost:8080/helloWorld``` Endpoint to generate log entries.
 3. Call ```http://localhost:5601``` with your browser.
 4. Add index "filebeat-*" in Kibana.